Home Sale Law in California

 If the buyer asks the seller a question about the physical condition of the home, the seller is legally required to answer it honestly.
 If the seller lies when asked a direct question, they have committed a serious form of fraud, and, if sued by the buyer, will incur substantialt liability.

 Moreover, most defects should be disclosed even if the buyer doesn't directly ask about them.
 Usually, defects which must be disclosed are those which are known to the seller, and which the buyer cannot be expected to find through a regular inspection.

 Of course, buyers are also expected to conduct due diligence.
 In a case for nondisclosure, courts won't reward a lack of diligence.

 Usually, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers typically can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Alameda, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Alameda, California Real Estate Attorney help?